STRONGER INDIA

 In 2003, Georgia was ranked among the most corrupt nations in its area.
 After a change of government, the new leadership fired the entire traffic police force - all of them, at once.
 A new force was hired, paid significantly higher salaries, and held to a strict code of conduct.
 State revenue collection increased several times over as a direct result.
 Transparency International named Georgia the best corruption-buster in the world in 2010.

 The lesson is that corruption is not permanent.
 It can be broken quickly when the people in charge decide to break it.
+India has already proved this with DBT.
+The model needs to be extended.

 Who Is Accountable